coding-the-humanities/course/curriculum.md

 ### Collaboration

-4/11  - Kick-off 4th of November
+4/11  - Kick-off (LustLab)
  - Homework: City Walk
+ - Project Pitches / Selection
  - City Walk Interview (talk about your pictures and experiences)
  - Prototyping sessions (MA-students as facilitators)
  - Forming teams (mix of BA and MA students)
- - Schedule 4 Peer feedback sessions per team tba   - 3 workshops with domain experts (UncInc?
-Hybrid Group?
-Steim?
-Tulp?
-Rijksmuseum?)
+ - Schedule 4 Peer feedback sessions per team
+18/11 - Sandberg
+2/12  - UvA
-15/11 - Proof of Concept Presentations
+9/12 - Proof of Concept Presentations (Sandberg)
+20/1 - Final Presentations (LustLab)

+## Assignments

-## First Assignment: City Walk
+### City Walk

-### Create your own Data Set
+#### Create your own Data Set

 - Walk one of the given Rijksmuseum routes
 - Document your walk through making pictures of anything that attracts your attention
 - Use HTML and CSS to mark up and style your documentation

-### Goals of the Assignment
+#### Goals of the Assignment

 - Guide view from broad towards more specific.
 - Convert the feeling of public participation
 - Catch random flows of information
 - Become aware of unused time and space
 - Make new narratives

+### Prepare Pitch

+For the kick-off session on the fourth the Sandberg students will prepare a short presentation to pitch their project.
+As a group, we will select the 4-6 most promising ones during the kick-off.